Marine biology: Intertidal and near shore

-Intertidal zones, the areas that are close to the shore, are constantly being exposed and covered by the ocean's tides.
+Intertidal zoness, the areas that are close to the shore, are constantly being exposed and covered by the ocean's tides.
 A huge array of life can be found within this zone.
 Shore habitats span from the upper intertidal zones to the area where land vegetation takes prominence.
 It can be underwater anywhere from daily to very infrequently.
 Many species here are scavengers, living off of sea life that is washed up on the shore.
 Many land animals also make much use of the shore and intertidal habitats.
 A subgroup of organisms in this habitat bores and grinds exposed rock through the process of bioerosion.

 Estuaries

 Estuaries have shifting flows of sea water and fresh water.

 Estuaries are also near shore and influenced by the tides.
 An estuary is a partially enclosed coastal body of water with one or more rivers or streams flowing into it and with a free connection to the open sea.
 Estuaries form a transition zone between freshwater river environments and saltwater maritime environments.
 They are subject both to marine influences—such as tides, waves, and the influx of saline water—and to riverine influences—such as flows of fresh water and sediment.
-The shifting flows of both sea water and fresh water provide high levels of nutrients both in the water column and in sediment, making estuaries among the most productive natural habitats in the world.
+The shifting flows of both seawater and fresh water provide high levels of nutrients both in the water column and in sediment, making estuaries among the most productive natural habitats in the world.

 Reefs

 Coral reefs form complex marine ecosystems with tremendous biodiversity.

 Reefs comprise some of the densest and most diverse habitats in the world.
-The best-known types of reefs are tropical coral reefs which exist in most tropical waters; however, reefs can also exist in cold water.
+The best-known types of reefs are tropical coral reefs, which exist in most tropical waters; however, reefs can also exist in cold water.
 Reefs are built up by corals and other calcium-depositing animals, usually on top of a rocky outcrop on the ocean floor.
 Reefs can also grow on other surfaces, which has made it possible to create artificial reefs.
-Coral reefs also support a huge community of life, including the corals themselves, their symbiotic zooxanthellae, tropical fish and many other organisms.
+Coral reefs also support a huge community of life, including the corals themselves, their symbiotic zooxanthellae, tropical fish, and many other organisms.

 Much attention in marine biology is focused on coral reefs and the El Niño weather phenomenon.
-In 1998, coral reefs experienced the most severe mass bleaching events on record, when vast expanses of reefs across the world died because sea surface temperatures rose well above normal.
+In 1998, coral reefs experienced the most severe mass bleaching events on record, when vast expanses of reefs across the world died because sea surface temperaturess rose well above normal.
 Some reefs are recovering, but scientists say that between 50% and 70% of the world's coral reefs are now endangered and predict that global warming could exacerbate this trend.

 Some representative ocean animal life (not drawn to scale) within their approximate depth-defined ecological habitats.
 Marine microorganisms exist on the surfaces and within the tissues and organs of the diverse life inhabiting the ocean, across all ocean habitats.